What happens in court?

 Being cross examined in court can be tough, but we can help give you the confidence to deal with it

-So it's no surprise that giving evidence can be difficult for any witness.
-Added to that, as a witness you are probably being asked to talk publicly about unpleasant, upsetting or personal events - things you might not even feel comfortable saying to a friend or family member.
-And you may also be concerned about what an offender or people they know might try to do when they know that what you said in court could have resulted in them being sent to prison or punished in some other way.
+You may also be concerned about what the defendant or people they know might try to do when they know that what you said in court could have resulted in them being sent to prison or punished in some other way.

 We're here to help

 Victim Support created the Witness Service specifically because we know how difficult going to court can be for witnesses.

 It's there to support you, your family and your friends through the whole experience.
 As well as supporting you emotionally, the Witness Service can give you lots of information before the trial about what to expect and even let you see a court room beforehand.

 Practical things we can do

 All of this can help you to feel more confident when it's your turn to stand in the witness box.
 We can also help you to deal with court officials and with things such as quiet waiting areas or claiming your expenses.